Suicide Prevention

 Zero suicide from CNS Healthcare

 We are committed to preventing suicides and uses the Zero Suicide model.
-The model believes that suicide in people under the care of health professionals is preventable.
-We strive to ensure zero suicides and offer an umbrella of suicide care services to support and develop safety for people receiving services at CNS.
+This approach to suicide prevention believes that suicide in people under the care of health professionals is preventable.
+We provide a wide range of care services to support safety for all patients at CNS.

 Community-based programs and resources